Dasharo/presentations/archive/dasharo-onboarding.md

 cd /etc/ssh; ssh-keygen -A
 ```

-* When trying to send the `coreboot.rom` via scp an error may appear despite being able to connect via ssh:
+* When trying to send the `coreboot.rom` via scp an error may appear despite
+being able to connect via ssh:
 ```
 scp: Connection closed
 ```
-That may mean that the OpenSSH version installed on the machine doesnt support `sftp` protocol which is used by scp.
-To overcome this you can tell `scp` to use a legacy protocol by providing the option `-O` like so:
+That may mean that the OpenSSH version installed on the machine doesn't support
+`sftp` protocol which is used by scp.
+To overcome this you can tell `scp`
+to use a legacy protocol by providing the option `-O` like so:
 ```bash
 scp -O coreboot.rom root@<IP of the machine>/tmp/coreboot.rom
 ```